-My grandmother was amazing in both knitting and crochet.
+My grandmother was amazing at both knitting and crocheting.
 She taught me the basics of both when I was very young.
-There was never a dilemma of knitting vs. crochet as I was trying to master both at the same time.
+There was never a dilemma of knitting vs crochet as I was trying to master both at the same time.

 I even kept a notebook of her patterns and stitches to help me along the way.
 My biggest regret is that I lost that precious collection.